 “How do we deal with this climate crisis and can we do it in such a way that we also create spaces that add value to the community and their quality of life?” asks Dirk van Peijpe, founder of Rotterdam urban design studio, De Urbanisten.

-With fresh evidence published last week showing sea levels are rising at an unprecedented rate, the UN’s latest report from the Intergovernmental Panel on Climate Change found that by 2050, those one in 100-year weather events will happen every year, unless the global population dramatically curbs emissions.
+Fresh evidence shows sea levels are rising at an unprecedented rate, and the latest report from the UN’s Intergovernmental Panel on Climate Change found that by 2050, those one-in-100-year weather events could happen every year, unless the global population dramatically curbs emissions.

 Register now for our one-day conference on biodiversity net gain at The Developer Live: Risk & Resilience on 8 November at Illuminate, Science Museum, in London.